fyhuang/choice/README.md

-Choices, a Python dialog library
+Choice, a Python dialog library
 ================================

-[choices]() is a quick little library for getting user input in Python in a dialog-like fashion.
+choice is a quick little library for getting user input in Python in a dialog-like fashion.
 Here's a little example:

 ~~~
-import choices
+import choice

 # Get a yes or no response (default is no)
-confirm = choices.Binary('Are you sure you want to delete?', False).ask()
+confirm = choice.Binary('Are you sure you want to delete?', False).ask()
 if confirm:
     deleteIt()

 # Input an arbitrary value, check for correctness
-howmany = choices.Input('How many pies?', int).ask()
+howmany = choice.Input('How many pies?', int).ask()
 print("You ordered {} pies".format(howmany))

 # Choose from a set of options
-entree = choices.Menu(['steak', 'potatoes', 'eggplant'])
+entree = choice.Menu(['steak', 'potatoes', 'eggplant'])
 ~~~

-[choices]() automatically displays the best UI available to the user: basic text console, curses, or GUI windows. (curses and GUI are in development!)
+choice automatically displays the best UI available to the user: basic text console, curses, or GUI windows. (curses and GUI are in development!)

 Requirements
 ============